-Well into the Millennium, the “neighborhood” piano teacher concept is in full bloom.
-Countless telephone and Internet inquiries about potential music instructors focus on LOCATION.
+Well into the Millennium, the “neighborhood” piano teacher owns a special “place” in our hearts!
+Amidst countless telephone and web driven lesson inquiries, her location will always be a top priority.
 “So where do you live?”
 (Not how do you teach?)

 Oakland has so many quaint streets and neighborhoods.
 OOPs did I say “neighborhoods,” an ugly label that’s fast becoming a stigma for so many fine piano teachers who’ve carved their sterling reputations over decades but refuse to leave their time-honored homes on the edge of town.

 The same prejudice applies to Fresno, but in a different way.
 Well, not exactly.
-West Fresno is verboten and that’s ironic because our city has the highest car theft rate in the country, and its incidence and related crime are neighborhood-blind.
-For instance, my old Camry had been vandalized three times while parked on an upscale, tree-lined street.
-And my best friend’s Saturn was heisted from her driveway, in plush, Northwest Fresno.
+West Fresno is verboten and that’s ironic because our city has the highest car theft rate in the country.
+Crimes and their incidence are neighborhood-blind.
+As evidence, my ’92 Camry was vandalized three times while parked on an upscale, tree-lined street.
+And my best friend’s Saturn was heisted from her driveway in plush, Northwest Fresno.

-On that somber note, do I dare advertise, “Experienced Piano Teacher in Northwest Fresno” at any number of websites with dizzying passwords. (numbers, letters, up and down, 7 or less, don’t capitalize.. oops one letter must be in CAPS) It really doesn’t matter.
+Given this suburban car snatching invasion, do I dare advertise, “Experienced Piano Teacher in Northwest Fresno” on any number of websites that require dizzying passwords. (numbers, letters, up and down, 7 or less, don’t capitalize.. oops one letter must be in CAPS) It really doesn’t matter.

 I notice that a wave of Music Teacher listings have hit the Internet, and most, as far as I’m concerned, do not bring in the bacon because NEIGHBORHOOD is omitted.
 Everyone wants to know your personal business and where you landed in your life, on this choice street or the bad one.